OctopusDeploy/blog/blog/2022-q2/clusterlint-with-runbooks/index.md

 Conceptually, runbooks are a simple idea.
 They let you run the same automated processes that power deployments, just without requiring a deployment.

-But there is so much more to repeatable deployments than the actual act of deploying software, and runbooks inherit all of this cross-cutting functionality.
+But there's so much more to repeatable deployments than the actual act of deploying software, and runbooks inherit all of this cross-cutting functionality.
 With runbook automation, you get security, logging, auditing, reporting, dashboards, and scheduling built-in.

-As we have seen in this post, even the simplest one line script can take advantage of these features to scale up to a robust, production ready solution.
+As we've seen in this post, even the simplest one-line script can take advantage of these features to scale up to a robust, production ready solution.

 !include <q2-2022-newsletter-cta>